rachekalmir/flask-jsonschema-alt/README.md

     author_name = Column(String)
 ```

-Next create a basic Flask app and annotate the flask endpoint with the `@schema_json` decorator:
+Next create a basic Flask app and annotate the flask endpoint with the `@jsonschema_generate` decorator:

 ```python
 # app.py